Blog

 Using an image processor, such as Amped FIVE, we can then overlay the two images together.
 The height of the unknown target can then be read directly from the markers of the datum pole.

-It must also be taken into consideration that measuring using this technique, or indeed the reverse projection method, is prone to other errors.
+Measuring using this technique, or indeed the reverse projection method, is prone to other errors.
 For starters, it is not possible from an image alone to determine, for example, the top of a suspect’s head.

 Headgear (like in the example above), hair thickness, posture and stance will all have a bearing on accurate measurements.
 A subject running, for example, may and probably will measure differently than the same subject standing static, with their spine totally erect.